pulumi/docs/content/docs/get-started/aws/modify-program.md

 {{% /choosable %}}

 Notice how you provide the bucket you created earlier as an input to your new `BucketObject`.
 This is so Pulumi knows what S3 Bucket the object should live in.
-You can learn more about Inputs and Outputs [here](/docs/intro/concepts/programming-model/#outputs).

-Next, you'll deploy the changes.
+Next, you'll deploy your changes.

 {{< get-started-stepper >}}